andreabellacicca/zizza/README.md

 **Benefits of ZizZA**
 ----------------------
 Using ZizZA provides several benefits, including:
-* **Simplicity**: ZizZA makes interacting with the NEAR blockchain simpler and more accessible to everyone.
+* **Simplicity**: ZizZA makes interacting with the NEAR and Zcash blockchains simpler and more accessible to everyone.
 * **Efficiency**: ZizZA automates transactions, reducing the time and errors associated with manual transactions.
 * **Security**: ZizZA ensures the security of transactions through validation and verification of user-provided information.
 * **Standalone service**: One of the key benefits of ZizZA is that it can be run standalone on your local machine, without requiring any external services or dependencies.
 * **Improved Privacy** : By running ZizZA on your local machine, you can keep your transactions and data private, without relying on third-party services or cloud-based solutions.
 * **Enhanced Security** : With ZizZA, you have full control over your transactions and data, and can ensure that your private keys and sensitive information are stored securely on your local machine.
-* **Increased Accessibility** : ZizZA's natural language interface makes it easy for anyone to interact with the NEAR blockchain, regardless of their technical expertise or experience with blockchain technology.
+* **Increased Accessibility** : ZizZA's natural language interface makes it easy for anyone to interact with the NEAR and Zcash networks, regardless of their technical expertise or experience with blockchain technology.
 * **Flexibility** : ZizZA can be used in a variety of scenarios, from simple transactions to complex smart contract interactions, making it a versatile tool for anyone looking to interact with the NEAR blockchain.
-* **Decentralization** : ZizZA allows you to interact with the NEAR blockchain in a decentralized manner, without relying on centralized services or intermediaries.
+* **Decentralization** : ZizZA allows you to interact with the NEAR and Zcash blockchains in a decentralized manner, without relying on centralized services or intermediaries.

 ## Using ZizZA